-- d.
-WIN will impact selected women in WIN Summits to establish/re-establish their own commitment to be Christ's true disciples. - They will then be mobilized and equipped through literature and practical strategies to impact other women with dynamic, biblical spiritual formation-to lead them to Christ, and mentor them for committed discipleship. - f.
-All WIN-ners will be included in a database connecting them to resources for ongoing discipleship. - g.
-WIN is an international ministry, active in Asia, Africa, and the Americas.
+- a.
+WIN will impact selected women in WIN Summits to establish/reestablish their own commitment to be Christ's true disciples.
+And then, - b.
+They will be mobilized and equipped through literature and practical strategies to impact other women with dynamic, biblical spiritual formation-to lead them to Christ, and mentor them for committed discipleship.

-2. Curriculum
+4. Curriculum

-The WIN Discipleship Manual (DM), a guidebook with lessons on discipleship, disciple-making, evangelism, team building, and mentoring skills, will serve as the curriculum for WIN summits; it will also be used by WIN-ners to mentor their teams.
+The WIN Discipleship Manual (DM), a guidebook with lessons on discipleship, disciple-making, evangelism, team building, and mentoring skills, will serve as the curriculum for the WIN Summits; it will also be used by WIN-ners to mentor their teams.

-3. Strategy
+5. Strategy